 I’ve always believed in ‘The 1% Difference‘.
-My theory being that whatever the challenge, if approached with 1% more effort than average, will be met with success.
-If not immediately, then almost certainly over the longer term. (thanks to the magic of compounding)
+My theory is that whatever the challenge, if approached with 1% more effort than average, it will be met with success.
+If not immediately, then almost certainly over the longer term (thanks to the magic of compounding).

-At the gym this would often translate into sets of 11, rather than 10, reps.
+At the gym this often translates into sets of 11, rather than 10, reps.
 (Yes I realise this is greater than a 1% difference: 1% is the baseline.)

 Has this extra rep resulted in an amazing physique?
 Not exactly, but perhaps it’s allowed me to get away with consuming 1% extra at the dinner table.

 Increasing the payment as little as 1% each year, or ideally 1% each quarter, will allow you to leverage compounding in your favour.

 For most of us, the principal portion of our mortgage payment is our only form of savings.
 So why not increase the principal, even slightly?
 It will make a difference.

 If this sounds familiar, kind of like the last New Year’s Eve email… and the one before that… you are correct.
 This time of year, every year, I encourage all 2,774 clients on this email list to make this move.
 Take this small step, which for the very few who have done so since 2008 when I started suggesting it, is powerful in the long run.

 Of all who receive this email, on average one in 500 takes action and tells me about it.

 Aside from paying down the mortgage balance faster, you’re also building a buffer against rising interest rates… which leads to the crystal ball portion of the day: property values and interest rates